aapclark/apollo_prisma_docker/README.md

 # Apollo and Prisma in Docker.
-Apollo Server and Prisma 1.34 in Docker
+Apollo Server and Prisma 1.34 in Docker.
+This branch, `prisma1.24` will remain as an example.
+New contributions will implement Prisma2.

 This is a boilerplate and scaffolding repository for an Apollo Server, Prisma stack in a Docker container.